NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 └── app.py                 # Main flask application

 ### How to Run
-To start the application, run the following command in your terminal: python app.py
-- or
-python3 app.py
+Enter "python app.py" or "python3 app.py" from the terminal.
 This will launch the Flask web application where you can view the main webpage and applicant interface and the Tableau analysis.

 ## Analysis Overview